ahkamboh/llama-ocr/README.md

    ```

 3. Set up environment variables:
-   Create a `.env.local` file in the root directory and add your
+   Create a `.env.local` file in the root directory and add your API keys and other configuration details.

 4. Run the development server:
    ```bash